15 FREE things to do together with your Dad on Father's Day

 Search up Dad’s favourite songs on Youtube to sing along to at home.
 Just make sure you put “karaoke” after the songs name when you search and you are bound to find something.

-If your Dad is a museum buff, check out some of the world’s best museums and art galleries online from the comfort of your own home.
+If your Dad is a museum buff you can visit some of the world’s best museums and art galleries online together from the comfort of your own home.

 13. Play a game

 Play one of Dad’s favourite board, card or table games together.
 Just make sure the kids let him win the ocassional game.

 Take Dad on a family walk with your family.
 You can visit your local beach or go to his favourite outdoor place close to home.

 15. Make Dad his favourite dinner

 Get the kids to help you choose and make their Dad’s favourite dinner.
 Or make it an ever bigger celebration and invite the Grandfathers to come over for a combined family meal to celebrate all of the Dad’s in the family.